- Fordham University School of Law, J.D.

 - Admitted to practice law only in the states listed above.

 Alexandra is of counsel in the Vorys Pittsburgh office and a member of the technology and intellectual property group.
+Alexandra’s practice benefits from her prior experience as patent counsel for a pharmaceutical company, which has allowed her to incorporate her client’s business interests into her legal advice.
 She advises clients on intellectual property matters and has deep strategic experience managing and directing litigation teams, from pre-litigation to trial and through appeal.
 Additionally, Alexandra is experienced in negotiating resolutions and settling disputes; providing patent opinions (validity, enforceability and freedom-to-operate); conducting patent landscape analysis, competitive patent monitoring, and patent due diligence; negotiating and drafting licensing, marketing, development, and supply and manufacturing agreements; preparing and prosecuting U.S. and international patent applications; and representing clients in the pharmaceutical, nutraceutical, chemical and medical device industries.
+Alexandra’s experience incorporating business strategy and IP management creates additional value-added legal advice for her clients.

 Alexandra received her J.D. from Fordham University School of Law, where she was the associate editor for the Fordham International Law Journal.
-She received her Ph.D. in chemistry from Princeton University and her B.A. with honors in chemistry from Wellesley College.
+She received her Ph.D and M.A. in chemistry from Princeton University and her B.A. with honors in chemistry from Wellesley College.

 Professional and Community Activities